Derived automorphism groups of K3 surfaces of Picard rank 1: Avoiding holes

 \begin{prop} Consider a stability condition $\sigma$ with $w_E(\sigma) \notin \Z$.
 Then the flow of the vector field $v(\sigma)$ starting at $\sigma$ ends at a stability condition of integral width $\lfloor w_E(\sigma) \rfloor$. \end{prop}

 \begin{proof} Assume otherwise.
 By the results of Section \ref{sec:flow}, this means that the path $\Omega(t) \in \Q^+(X)$ leads to a point $\Omega_0$ as above.
 By Lemma \ref{lem:small}, there is a spherical object $S$ with $Z_0(S) = 0$ that is $\sigma(t)$-stable for $t$ sufficiently close to $t_0$.
-Up to shift, we may assume that $(\Theta, v(S)) > 0$ along the path.
+Replacing $S$ by a suitable shift, we may assume that $(\Theta, v(S)) > 0$ along the path.

 Take $0<t_1 < t_0$ as in Lemma \ref{lem:zetacone} and put $\sigma(t_1)=(Z_1,\P_1)$.
 Under the assumptions, $Z_0(S)-Z_1(S) = -Z_1(S)$ is an integral of a positive multiple of $\zeta(t)$; the Lemma thus implies that $Z_1(S)$ lies in the interior of the cone spanned by $-Z_1(A_+)$ and $Z_1(A_-)$, see Figure \ref{fig:hole}.
 Since $Z(S)\to 0$ along the flow, it follows from the definition of the sign $\epsilon(\sigma)$ that $v(A_-)$ and $v(S)$ lie in the same component $\CC^\pm$, and $v(A_+)$ in the opposite one.